craftcms/docs/docs/3.x/extend/services.md

 MyPlugin::getInstance()->foo->bar()
 ```

-If you need to call a service method directly from your primary Plugin class, you can skip `MyPlugin::getInstance()` and just use `$this`:
+If you need to call a service method directly from your primary plugin class, you can skip `MyPlugin::getInstance()` and use `$this` instead:

 ```php
 $this->foo->bar()